Abhirup-Kumar/Docker-Compose/README.md

 `iptables -P FORWARD ACCEPT`
 `Iptables -nvL`

 First command to flush all rules which were already set-up.
 2nd to check the results for the 1st command.
-3rd command to make changes in iptable and allowing all traffic.
+3rd command to make changes in iptable and allow all traffic.
 Again 4th command to check the results.

 Begin Core: